-Annex I of Reg.
-889/2008 contains a list of animal by-products which are allowed.
+The relevant Annexes contain a list of animal by-products which are allowed.

-As specified by general legislation, the hygienic requirements relating to diseases such as BSE must be respected.
+- Animal by-products listed in the relevant Annexes may undergo physical processing.
+Other forms of processing will be evaluated case by case. - As specified by general legislation, the hygienic requirements relating to diseases such as BSE must be respected.
 Products must meet the requirements of EU Reg.
 1069/2009 and EU Reg.
 142/2011.